Before You E-Submit

 The PharmCAS application cycle begins on June 6th, 2012 for Fall 2013 enrollment.
 You may start your PharmCAS application as soon as it is available.
 The Early Decision deadline is September 4th.
 The first regular institutional deadline date is November 1st, 2012 and the last regular application deadline is March 1st, 2013.
 The PharmCAS application cycle for the 2013 Entering Class will officially close on April 1st, 2013, unless otherwise announced.
 PharmCAS will begin to forward complete applications to pharmacy schools in August 2012.
 Participating colleges and schools will report admission decisions to applicants and PharmCAS throughout the application cycle.

 Review the PharmCAS Checklist to ensure you have fulfilled all requirements.
 PharmCAS will consider your application complete and begin to process it once the following materials are received:

 - Complete PharmCAS application

-- Sealed official transcripts mailed directly from every accredited U.S. post-secondary institution attended
+- Sealed official transcripts mailed directly from every accredited U.S. postsecondary institution attended *, AND

 - The correct PharmCAS application fee